diafygi/byoFS/README.md

 `config.app` - string - Optional.
 A string that will be prefixed to all files written to the filesystem.
 Default is "byoFS".

 `config.remote` - string - Required.
 Where you want the user to store their files (required).
-Options are "localStorage" and "dropbox".
+Options are "localStorage", "dropbox", and "googledrive".

 `config.allowPublic` - boolean - Optional.
 Whether the filesystem an write unencrypted public files.
 Default is false.

 `config.secret` - string - Required.
 The passphrase that will be used to encrypt files.

 `config.token` - string - Optional.
-If you already have a Dropbox access_token, you can include it so byoFS doesn't have to convert the `config.code` to an access_token.
+If you already have a Dropbox or Google Drive access_token, you can include it so byoFS doesn't have to convert the `config.code` to an access_token.
 Default is undefined.

 `config.code` - string - Optional.
 The authorization code used to get a dropbox access_token.
 Required if `config.token` is not supplied.
 Default is undefined.
 Use [this link](https://www.dropbox.com/1/oauth2/authorize?response_type=code&client_id=wy1ojs3oijr3gpt) to ask the user to get a code from Dropbox.
+Google Drive doesn't have a response_type=code option :(.

 ### fs